Known For : River Rafting in Dandeli Dandeli Wildlife Sanctuary Magod Falls

 Trekking in Kemmanagundi is one of the most visually flattering and refreshing experiences, with sparkling green terrains, interspersed with waterfalls and streams.
 Trek you way to the Hebbe Falls and the Z point to have the most of your trekking experiences in Kemmanagundi.
 With its picturesque landscape, Kemmanagundi is noted as one of the best treks of Karnataka.

 Kudremukh, with its diverse landscapes, provides a wide variety of trekking trails.
-You have to obtain permission from the forest department for trekking here, but it is well worth the trouble.
+You have to obtain permission from the forest department for trekking here, but it is well worth the trouble to go trekking in Karnataka here.

 Situated at a distance of about 100 kilometres from the capital city of Bangalore in Karnataka, Bheemeshwari is the perfect location to enjoy a number of activities in the wilderness.
 The area is blessed with lush greenery and the wild waters of the River Cauveri, and hence, has ample opportunities for nature walks, sightseeing and adventure sports.
 The highlight of a trip to Bheemeshwari, however, is no doubt the trekking experience that one can enjoy here.
 In fact, the area is a paradise for all trekkers.
 The terrain in the area is gentle and strewn with rocks, but slopes slightly at places, which attracts trekkers and adventure enthusiasts from all across the world to trek here.